putneydm/david_site_design/src/collections/_resume/resume.markdown

 head: Resumé
 subhead: I'm David, and this is the work I've done.
 I've been a journalist, editor, designer, consultant and developer.
 Let's talk.
 ---
-## Key Skills
-* I specialize in innovation consulting -- working closely with companies to help them realize breakthrough products
-* Experienced designer who consulted on or led lengthy complex projects for large organizations across many years
-* Design delivery, development team integration, agile sprint, Jira ticket writing, and close collaboration
-* Front-end dev — CSS, HTML, and JavaScript, some React and React Native, as well as tools such as Git
-* Foundational design skills: wireframing, prototyping, presenting, for review, building and documenting design systems
-* Years of experience in media, content, content strategy and content site design
-* Experience with remote work at a longstanding remote-first company

 ## Professional Experience